codesharedot/bitcoin-gold-price/README.md

-# cosmos price
+# maker price

-Gets the cosmos price with Python (from JSON).
+Gets the maker price with Python (from JSON).

 https://pythonbasics.org